 Online Bachelor of Arts in Disability Studies

-The Bachelor of Arts in disability studies equips you with the tools needed to help those with disabilities.
-In this disability studies major, you’ll learn how to create and advocate for policies in government, corporations and nonprofit organizations to increase inclusivity and create a greater sense of community.
+Arizona State University’s online Bachelor of Arts in disability studies covers the social, cultural, political and economic dimensions of disability.
+In this program, you’ll learn how to create and advocate for policies in government, corporations and nonprofit organizations to increase inclusivity and create a greater sense of community.
+Upon graduation, you’ll be equipped with the knowledge to pursue careers in human services, counseling, special education, policy and more.

 Quick facts